Yahshemi/CSS_JS_Clock/readme.md

 Give credit here.
-- This project was based on [a tutorial](https://javascript30.com/).
+- This project was based on a [tutorial from JS30](https://javascript30.com/).